 Keeping a waitlist, asking for a small deposit, and rewarding customers are other simple steps that can go a long way in reducing no-shows.

-A few proactive steps are all it takes to reduce cancelled appointments and get this minor problem out of the way of success.
+A few proactive steps are all it takes to reduce canceled appointments and get this minor problem out of the way of success.

-If you enjoyed reading this article on cancelled appointments, you should check out this one on how to cancel an event in Google Calendar.
+If you enjoyed reading this article on canceled appointments, you should check out this one on how to cancel an event in Google Calendar.

 We also wrote about a few related subjects like how to set up online booking for photography on Facebook, how to get more photography clients, how to start a yoga business, how to get consulting clients fast, technology consulting, consulting proposal template examples, the best appointment scheduling software, and yoga marketing.